J-0987/SVGenerate/README.md

 ## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-Alternatively, you can reach me by email at jasminelassonde@gmail.com
+Contributions to this application are welcome!

+Follow these steps to contribute:

+1. Fork the repository.

+2. Create a new branch for your feature or enhancement.
+3. Make your changes and commit them, following best practices for commit messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request with a clear description of your changes.

 ## License